Press "Search Agencies" when your new query is ready.

 Remember the days when you had pastimes and enjoyed life?
 Maybe you took dance lessons?
 Perhaps you loved to cook?
 Or maybe your coin collection was the envy of all your friends?
 Well these hobbies have probably been consigned to the closet of recreations past as your only interests now revolve around contacts, contracts and printer ink levels.

 Being married to the job often leaves little time for hobbies and your 9-5 soon becomes your work, play and everything in between.
-This in turn leads you to becoming the boring and predictable individual I've already talked about.
+This in turn leads you to become the boring and predictable individual I've already talked about.
 As the kids would say, get a life!

 Phantom vibration syndrome